1.5 paranormal romance novella in the Dori O. series

-A paranormal romantic suspense short tale of an unsolved mystery and tragic love read by Mary Castillo
+A short tale of an unsolved mystery and tragic love by Mary Castillo

-When we last saw Dori Orihuela in her first thrilling paranormal mystery, Lost in the Light, she received a shocking message slipped to by her high school flame, Gavin Salazar.
+When we last saw Dori Orihuela in her first thrilling paranormal mystery, Lost in the Light, she received a shocking message slipped to by the one who almost got away, Gavin Salazar.

-In this short novella, Girl in the Mist, we pick up where we left these two lovers as Gavin sweeps Dori off to a romantic weekend in Carmel, California.
+In this paranormal romance, Girl in the Mist, Gavin sweeps Dori off to a romantic weekend in Carmel, California.
 Their charming cottage, hidden in the cypress trees, holds a dark secret.
 A young woman appears in the mist, not knowing her name or how long she’s been dead.
 When Dori tries to find out what happened to this broken young spirit, everyone she encounters refuses to speak of what happened.

 Dori also has a few secrets of her own that she’s hoping never to tell Gavin … even if holding onto them could destroy the best thing that’s ever happened to her.